frovedis/frovedis/doc/manual/python/ml/kmeans.md

     centroid:
     node = 0, local_num_row = 2, local_num_col = 3, val = 0.15 0.15 0.15 9.1 9.1 9.1

+It displays the centroid information on the trained model which is currently present on the server.

 __Return Value__
 It returns nothing.